Skincare, Reviews, Sun care

 Silicones

-The composition contains eight volatile silicones, thanks to them, physical filters do not lie like white zinc ointment on the face but have a pleasantly light texture.
+The composition contains eight volatile silicones; thanks to them, physical filters do not lie like white zinc ointment on the face but have a pleasantly light texture.
 Still, silicones are not my favorite ingredients.
 Silicone can trigger acne and cause “pilling” under makeup.
 It can have benefits for dry skin since it helps prevent water loss.

 Cyclohexasiloxane, the third ingredient in the list, is not considered comedogenic but has been shown to harm aquatic life.
 Hence, a few Western countries have limitation bans on the ingredient.
 This form of silicone in skincare acts like a “wetting” emollient.
 It is easily spreadable and has temporary plumping effects by filling in pores and fine lines.